post2web/DDSCaseStudy1/data/README.md

 # Data

 This folder will holds all the data files for the project.<br/>
-The data files are downloaded and cleaned affter knitting the Makefile.Rmd.
+The data files are downloaded and cleaned after knitting the Makefile.Rmd.